Dicke State Generation and Extreme Spin Squeezing via Rapid Adiabatic Passage

 For larger chirp rates, $\alpha = 10^{-2} \chi^2$, more Dicke states are populated, and the QFI reduces even further at intermediate times.
-For $\alpha = 10^{-1} \chi^2$, we see that the QFI stays most of the time below the SQL ($\mathcal{F}_{x} = N$), since many Dicke states are populated simultaneously.
-However, a smooth switch-off of the coupling and the chirp guarantee the adiabatic passage to the target Dicke state at the final time.
+For $\alpha = 10^{-1} \chi^2$, we see that the QFI stays most of the time below the SQL ($\mathcal{F}_{x} = N$) since many Dicke states are populated simultaneously.
+However, a smooth switch-off of the coupling and the chirp guarantees the adiabatic passage to the target Dicke state.